Vheissu/Ci-Twig/README.md

-# Twig Templating for Codeigniter
+# CI Twig — Twig Templating For Codeigniter

-Want to use the powerful Twig templating library in Codeigniter?
-How about no Scott, no. Okay, just kidding.
-This library does what the title suggests, it lets you use Twig templates in your Codeigniter applications.

-Lets face it, the in-built parser and view system is crap.
-It doesn't offer anything signficant or awesome, if you're familiar with Smarty or familiar with the way Django allows you to template everything is a lot simpler.
+The default Codeigniter view and parsing libraries leave a lot to be desired (mainly proper templating, better caching, better syntax..).
+Twig is a tried and tested templating library for PHP, so it makes sense to use it for your Codeigniter applications.

 ## Installation

 Copy all files from this repo into your Codeigniter application directory.
 Simple.
 It is recommended you add the library 'twig' to your config/autoload.php array so you don't have to keep loading it.

+## Does this support Modular Extensions HMVC?

+Yes.
+Yes it does.
+Support for module view folders comes standard with CI Twig.

+## Does this work with Codeigniter 3.0?

+Yes.
+This library is tried and tested with both the stable version of Codeigniter as well as the forever not complete Codeigniter 3.0.

+## How can I use Codeigniter helper functions in my templates?

+In the config/twig.php file you will see two array values.
+One allows you to define functions for use in Twig templates and the other allows you to define custom filters.

+The following example allows you to use base_url in your Twig templates, provided you have loaded the "url" helper somewhere in your app.

+    $config['twig.functions'] = array(
+        "base_url"
+    );

-## How to use Ci Twig
+## How to use CI Twig in your projects

 To use this library load it or better yet, autoload it.
 Then you can do stuff like this in your controllers.